python/devguide/testing/run-write-tests.rst

 with each other.
 The ``-w`` flag causes failing tests to be run again to see if the failures are transient or consistent.
-The ``-uall`` flag allows the use of all available resources so as to not skip tests requiring, e.g., Internet access.
+The ``-uall`` flag allows the use of all available resources so as to not skip tests requiring, for example, Internet access.

 To check for reference leaks (only needed if you modified C code), use the ``-R`` flag.
 For example, ``-R 3:2`` will first run the test 3 times to settle